 There’s a common misperception that therapy is for “crazy people,” or the severely mentally ill.
 Rest assured that this is far from the truth.
 In fact, putting off therapy can cause smaller, more manageable issues to fester and worsen over time.
 The longer you wait, the harder it may be to tackle your issues.

 Another widespread myth is that all therapies are the same.
 In reality, there are a variety of evidence-based therapies (EBTs), or those that have been tested by researchers and proven effective in reducing symptoms of stress, anxiety or depression.
-These therapies are typically short-term and goal-directed in nature, and emphasize specific practices or skills to work on between sessions.
+These therapies are typically short-term and goal-directed, and emphasize specific practices or skills to work on between sessions.
 As I often tell my clients, “The real work towards change happens outside of our sessions.”
 In other words, your commitment to practicing these skills in your daily life is essential.

-This process, also known as the initial assessment, involves asking you questions about how you’ve been feeling lately, when you think any problems may have started, and what, if any, steps you’ve taken in order to feel better.
-There may be some additional forms to complete, as well.
+This process, also known as the initial assessment, involves asking questions about how you’ve been feeling lately, when you think any problems may have started, and what, if any, steps you’ve taken in order to feel better.
+There may be some additional forms to complete, too.
 Your first session may look different from subsequent visits that will likely focus more on learning new coping strategies and skills.
 Your therapist may ask questions such as:

-Sharing private details with someone you are meeting for the first time is far from easy for most people.
+Sharing private details with someone you are meeting for the first time is difficult for most people.
 You may be asked to share unpleasant aspects of your life, perhaps for the first time.
-Keep in mind that you never have to share more than you’re comfortable sharing, though being open and honest with your therapist is important to feeling better.
+Keep in mind that you never have to share more than you’re comfortable sharing, though being open and honest with your therapist is key to feeling better.
 Sharing difficult thoughts, feelings or experiences from your past may lead to you to experience a range of emotions, from sadness and anger to excitement and hope.
 While sharing can be tough, many first-time clients express relief in having a safe and supportive environment to talk openly about their problems.

 Therapists aren’t mind readers, so it’s important to be open about your problems and share what you’re feeling in session.
 Your therapist can be more effective at helping when you’re forthcoming with answers to their questions.
-At the same time, it’s also important to know your limits.
-As mentioned earlier, you don’t have to discuss anything you don’t feel comfortable sharing during your first visit.
+At the same time, it’s important to know your limits.
+As mentioned, you don’t have to discuss anything you don’t feel comfortable sharing during your first visit.
 It’s normal to build a sense of trust before disclosing more sensitive topics or issues.

 There are no right or wrong questions for your therapist.
 Remember, getting to know each other is a mutual experience.
-You might ask about their training, what type of therapy will be used and how it works or how long therapy is expected to last.
-Or perhaps you’ve researched your therapist prior to your first appointment.
+You might ask about their training, what type of therapy will be used and how it works, or how long therapy is expected to last.
+Or maybe you’ve researched your therapist prior to your first appointment.
 Don’t be afraid to ask clarifying questions or for information you didn’t quite understand.
 Not every therapist is a good fit, and the more you know about your therapist and their style, the more comfortable you’ll feel about therapy overall.
 Gather information to determine if this working relationship feels like a good match for you.
 Some questions you might ask include: